-Cacti and succulents are now a very common houseplant.
+Cacti and succulents are now a very common houseplant and caring for your cacti and succulents is important.
 They come in a vast range of shapes and sizes from the petite to the grand.
 Cacti and succulents fall into the same group because they both have characteristics meaning they can survive in arid environments.

 The native habitat for most cacti and succulents is a desert.
 Therefore, they will grow best in lots of light, good drainage, high temperatures and low moisture.
 However, there are some cacti and succulents, such as Schlumbergera, which have a native environment of a rainforest so prefer semi-shade and humid conditions.